e107inc/e107/README.md

-## e107 Content Management System - v2
+## e107 [Content Management System][1] (CMS) - v2

-Important: This is an unstable, developer version of e107.
+Important: This is a developer version of e107.
-For a stable earlier release see [www.e107.org][1]
+For a stable release please see [www.e107.org][2]

+### What is e107?
+e107 is a free (open-source) content management system which allows you to easily manage and publish your content online.
+Developers can save time in building websites and powerful online applications.
+Users can avoid programming completely!
+Blogs, Websites, Intranets - e107 does it all.

+### Requirements

+* PHP v5.3 or higher
+* MySQL 4.x or higher

 ### Installation